vacp2p/rfc/content/docs/rfcs/72/README.md

 ```

 ### Decryption:
-- The keystore decrypt a merkle proof with password and merkle proof PBKDF2.</br>
+- The keystore decrypts a keystore with a password and Merkle proof PBKDF2.</br>
-- Returns secert key.
+- Returns secret key.
-To generate `decryptionKey`, MUST be contructed from password and KDF.
+To generate `decryptionKey`, MUST be constructed from password and KDF.
 - The cipher.function encrypts the secret key using the decryption key.
-The `decryptionKey`, cipher.function and cipher.params MUST be used to encrypt the serect.
+The `decryptionKey`, cipher.function and cipher.params MUST be used to encrypt the secret.
 If the `decryptionKey` is longer than the key size required by the cipher, it MUST be truncated to the correct number of bits.

 ## Test Vectors